 Lauer's coaching career got started at the club level where he spent eight years with the St. Louis CYC Volleyball Club.
 He had three top-five national finishes in the open division at the United States Junior Olympic Volleyball National Tournament and two additional top 20 finishes.
 More than 20 of Lauer's club team players were recruited and played at the NCAA Division I level.

 An original native of York, Pa., Lauer is a 1999 graduate of Washington University - St. Louis where he earned a bachelor's degree in chemistry with a minor in religious studies.
 He is married to the former Debra Reckase.
-They have one son, Eli.
+They have two children, Eli and Jonah.